-This viewpoint is located on the old motocross track recovered by the Faial Nature Park.
+This viewpoint is located on the old motocross track recovered by the Government of the Azores.
 From here, we can see much of the east coast of Faial and the Ribeirinha parish.

 Integrated into the Volcanic Complex of Ribeirinha with formations of about 800 thousand years old, this northeastern area is the oldest of the island, originated in the first formation phase of Faial, the ancient Ribeirinha Volcano.